-Here at themazi, we obtain our pomegranate peel from a local producer, who sells the seeds for use in foodstuffs.
-Because we buy the peel, a by-product of their process, it prevents this part of the fruit from being wasted.
-We dry the peel in the shade to avoid any loss of tannins, and powder them in our machines.
+Here at Themazi, we obtain our pomegranate peel from a local producer, who sells the seeds for use in foodstuffs.
+Because we buy the peel as a by-product of their process, it prevents this part of the fruit from being wasted.
+We dry the peel in the shade to avoid any loss of tannins and powder them with our machines.

 How to use pomegranate peel powder:

 Ensure your fiber/fabric has been properly scoured before use.